 Getting a bit winded?
 You can also make music just by moving your Sylphyo around.
 NOTE Seriously, though, if you do feel winded after playing for some time, you might want to limit the air flow by covering part of the hole in the bell using adhesive tape.
 You will probably have to reconfigure the breath sensing minimum and range in the Breath section of the Settings menu.
 We will soon offer plugs with several sizes of exhaust to adapt air flow.
 Activate the inertial mode by gently, but firmly shaking your Sylphyo from top to bottom (shake-to-move), while maintaining contact with the slider using your thumb.
-You should see the \mathfrak{S} symbol on the top right of the performance screen, near the battery indicator.
+You should see a white line with the caption INERTIAL MODE on the bottom edge of the performance screen.